ONLINE INDUCTION EXTERNAL CONTRACTORS

 Under no circumstances is a contractor/tenant to unplug any other vessel’s power supply to operate power tools or accessories.

-Contractors/tenants are to ensure that ‘no smoking’ restrictions at the Fuel Wharf and other designated areas are observed and adhered to.
+Contractors/tenants are to ensure that ‘no smoking’ restrictions at the Fuel Wharf are observed and adhered to.
+There are a range of designated smoking areas

 Outside contractors are prohibited from distributing promotional or advertising pamphlets, business cards or samples whilst working at our facility.